awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 ## Average agent interaction and customer hold time<a name="average-agent-interaction-customer-hold-time-historical"></a>

 Average of the sum of the agent interaction and customer hold time\.
-This is calculated by averaging the sum of the following values from the CTR: [AgentInteractionDuration](ctr-data-model.md#AgentInteractionDuration-CTR) and [CustomerHoldDuration](ctr-data-model.md#CustomerHoldDuration-CTR)\.
+This is calculated by averaging the sum of the following values from the contact record: [AgentInteractionDuration](ctr-data-model.md#AgentInteractionDuration-CTR) and [CustomerHoldDuration](ctr-data-model.md#CustomerHoldDuration-CTR)\.

 In the [GetMetricData](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetMetricData.html) API, this metric is INTERACTION\_AND\_HOLD\_TIME\.
 + Type: String \(*hh:mm:ss*\)
-+ Category: CTR\-driven metric
++ Category: contact record\-driven metric

 ## Average agent interaction time<a name="average-agent-interaction-time-historical"></a>